National Dish of Algeria – Saffron and Raisin Couscous

 |A dash of saffron powder or a few saffron threads|

-Couscous originated in Northern Africa is considered to be the national dish of Algeria.
+Couscous originated in Northern Africa and is considered to be the national dish of Algeria.
 These tiny balls of semolina are cooked in a variety of traditional ways as it is a staple food in this country.
 One couscous dish which is widely popular in Algeria is couscous with saffron, raisins, and fresh mint.

 Directions for Preparing Couscous